AbdulSamadMalik/youtube-player/README.md

 # Youtube Player
-Video player similar to YouTube's player for playing media on your computer.
+Video player similar to YouTube's player for playing videos in your browser.